-Black Hill Energy has goals to reduce electric utility emissions intensity 40% by 2030 and 70% by 2040, based on a 2005 baseline.
+Black Hills Energy has goals to reduce electric utility emissions intensity 40% by 2030 and 70% by 2040, as compared to 2005 baseline.
 Emissions sources in the boundary for this goal include Scope 1 electric utility generating units and Scope 3 electric utility purchased power for sales.
-In 2023, we reported a nearly one-third reduction in emissions intensity.
-Our Corporate Sustainability Report details; current emission reductions and our plans to achieve our electric utility goals.
+In 2024, we reported 38% reduction in emissions intensity.
+Our Corporate Sustainability Report details current emission reductions and our plans to achieve our electric utility goals.

-We also have a goal to achieve Net Zero emissions for our natural gas utility by 2035.
+We also have a goal to achieve net zero emissions for our natural gas utility by 2035.
 Emissions sources in the boundary for this goal include all Scope 1 emissions on our natural gas distribution systems, including fugitive emissions from pipeline mains and service lines, meters, transfer stations, system damages and system blow downs.
 Our Corporate Sustainability Report also details our roadmap to achieve our natural gas utility net zero goal.